WARP-LAB/WARP-GUIDES-WEBPACK/03-webpack-guide-htmlbuild/readme.md

 // ...
 ```

-Build it for dev and prod.
+Build it for prod.
 Observe outputted filenames in *assets* directory, observe that outputted `index.html` tracks it.